 In the afternoon, a panel of current Global Online MBA students talked to the inductees about their experiences around managing study with time, workload, family, and other priorities (read our student profiles for more information).
 The panel advised that students “be honest about what you can’t do, and then fill in the gap.
 You build confidence when you ask for the help of your peers” and “to be disciplined and set the expectations of study with your support network”.
 The day was wrapped up with evening drinks across the road from the Business School in South Kensington to allow students to reflect on the day, get to know each other more and experience London.

 New inductee Carrie Mootz, said that induction so far “had exceeded expectations and the calibre of the programmes’ students and staff was incredible.”

-Day 3 – Business 2.0: Inconvenient truths, known risks, unknown opportunities and elephants in the boardroom
+Day three – Business 2.0: Inconvenient truths, known risks, unknown opportunities and elephants in the boardroom

 On day three the students were treated to their first full day of lessons from Dr Taticchi in his area of expertise, sustainability in business and the future of cities.
 The lesson focused on teaching students that contemporary business is not just about profit and growth both individually and organisationally, but it’s about the broader business context relevant to our times and beyond.
 The human and environmental factors to consider in business that are traditionally overlooked, such as sustainability and corporate responsibility.